AdobeDocs/experience-platform.en/help/segmentation/api/segment-definitions.md

 ## Next steps

 After reading this guide you now have a better understanding of how segment definitions work.
-For more information on Segmentation, please read the [Segmentation overview](../home.md).
+For more information on other Segmentation endpoints, please read the [Segmentation developer guide](./getting-started.md).